 That means everyone wants to do well there, because there’s no better way to go on holiday than with the winner’s trophy from the Hungarian GP in your hands.

-The Hungarian Grand Prix has played a special role in the history of our team, because it was at this race that a couple of our drivers started their F1 careers, including our most successful alumnus Sebastian Vettel.
+The Hungarian Grand Prix has played a special role in the history of our team, because it was at this race that a couple of our drivers started their F1 careers with us, including our most successful alumnus Sebastian Vettel.

 Fun and frustration at the Hungarian GP